 When Cosmos Wall Mount uses these three technologies for air disinfection, HEPA filter, UV-C lamps, and carbon ionizer, it reaches a CADR (Clean Air Delivery Rate) of 588 ft3/minute at max fan speed.
 This is a key specification to look out for when finding the appropriate air purifier for your indoor space.

 Cosmos Wall Mount has been engineered with ease of maintenance and the safety of servicers in mind.
 Cosmos should always be unplugged from its power source before service and maintenance.
 This is to protect the servicer from electric shock and exposure to the UV lamps.
-If someone opens the device while it is still plugged it, there is an additional deactivation switch to ensure that UV lamps will not turn on and injure the maintenance person or anyone else in the room.

 The UV light inside the device has negligible leakage of < 0.001mJ/cm² up to 1 cm from the unit.
 This means that it will take the leaked UV light 6,000 seconds to get to the threshold dose.
 That’s 100 minutes, or 1 hour and 40 minutes at a 1 cm distance from Cosmos.
 The measurable dosage decreases exponentially as distance increases.
 Therefore, any UV light leakage from Cosmos while the cover is closed is negligible and safe.